A Public Dataset For the ZKsync Rollup

 To start, we look into transactions, gas usage, and fees.
 All results are generated from two main sources of data, namely blocks and transaction receipts.
 Note that we are using the transaction receipts instead of the transaction data because the receipts are the source of the actual units of gas used and the final transaction fee paid by users.

 Figure~\ref{fig:total-tx-day} shows the daily transactions executed in ZKsync Era over the period analyzed.
-The network processed an average of \num{905194} transactions daily, with a significant spike in December~2023 that \num{5362921} transactions in a single day.
-This spike was due to a boom in inscriptions, which became very popular for memecoin traders around this time. ~\citet{messias2024writing} did a comprehensive review of this phenomenon across various rollups.
+The network processed an average of \num{905194} transactions daily, with a significant spike in December~2023 that accounts for \num{5362921} transactions in a single day.
+This spike was due to a boom in inscriptions, which became very popular for memecoin traders around this time.
+Messias~\ea~\cite{messias2024writing} did a comprehensive review of this phenomenon across various rollups.
 Since the spike stabilized, we have seen a slight increase in daily transactions, which are now hovering around~1.2 million transactions per day.

-Now, looking at gas usage, Figure~\ref{fig:daily-total-gas-used} illustrates the total number of gas units used each day in the ZKsync Era.
+Considering gas usage, Figure~\ref{fig:daily-total-gas-used} illustrates the total number of gas units used each day in the ZKsync Era.
 On average, the network has processed \num{567111979658} gas units per day in the last year.
-However, gas usage has been fairly volatile.
+However, gas usage has been relatively volatile.
 Particularly, it has experienced three significant spikes of more than~1.5 trillion gas units per day, which we detail next.